kcsheng/horiseon/README.md

   - clean and concise CSS selectors and properties
   - commenting on CSS code where necessary

-- Follow good practice of deplyment:
+- Follow good practice of deployment:

   - project deployed with live URL presented
   - no errors upon application upload